appwriters-dev/appwriters-dev/src/routes/courses/flutter-appwrite/lessons/20-flutter-and-appwrite-integration.md

 - On the project overview page, in the **Add a platform** section click on the **Flutter** button.
 - On the widzard that appears, select the appropriate platform, we are selecting `macos`.
 - Provide a easy to understand name for you platform and the Bundle Identifier of your Flutter app and click on the **Next** button.
 - Next you will see the information on how to add the Appwrite SDK to your Flutter app.
-We have already done that, so we can skip this step.
+We will do that in the next section, so for now we can skip it.
 Click on the **Skip optional steps** button.

 You can follow the similar steps to add other platforms to your Appwrite project.